 Time to Curl Up Next to the FireplacePosted by Kevin Hughes on Monday, November 5th, 2012 at 3:47pm.

-The weather in Idaho can get chilly sometimes, and what better way to survive the cold than snuggled up with your sweetheart or your whole family in front of a roaring fireplace?
+The weather in Idaho can get chilly sometimes, and what better way to survive the cold than snuggled up in front of a roaring fireplace?
 In fact, there’s not really a reason why you shouldn’t get a fireplace in your Idaho home – it just makes sense!
 You’ll be surrounded by the lush greenery and woodlands of the American west.
 It almost wouldn’t be right to move in without a fireplace to curl up in front of on those cold winter evenings or on the weekends when you have nowhere else to be and there’s a layer of snow on the ground.
-It will be absolutely perfect, and you and your family can experience quality time together around the fire at Thanksgiving, at Christmas, and during those cold, snowy days when school is out and everyone wants to play board games and drink hot chocolate with marshmallows.
+It will be absolutely perfect, and you can experience quality time together around the fire at Thanksgiving, at Christmas, and during those cold, snowy days when school is out and everyone wants to play board games and drink hot chocolate with marshmallows.

 But then you need to decide what kind of fireplace—gas or woodburning—what’s the best way to go?